xiami2019/MOSS-TTSD/README.md

 ## News 🚀

+- **[2025-08-12]** We add support for streaming inference in MOSS-TTSD v0.5.
+- **[2025-07-29]** We provide the SiliconFlow API interface and usage examples for MOSS-TTSD v0.5.
+- **[2025-07-16]** We open-source the fine-tuning code for MOSS-TTSD v0.5, supporting full-parameter fine-tuning, LoRA fine-tuning, and multi-node training.
 - **[2025-07-04]** MOSS-TTSD v0.5 is released! v0.5 has enhanced the accuracy of timbre switching, voice cloning capability, and model stability.
 We recommend using the v0.5 model by default.
 - **[2025-06-20]** MOSS-TTSD v0 is released!
 Moreover, we provide a podcast generation pipeline named Podever, which can automatically convert PDF, URL, or long text files into high-quality podcasts.